DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Speedy**

 - Description: You're quicker than the rest.
 - Mechanic: Passive.
-When you take this Power, your combat speed increases by 2 squares.
+When you take this Power, your speed increases by 2.
 - XP: 1
-- Tags: Combat

 **Favored Terrain**